-Biotechnology gives the student a broad exposure to the biotech industry.
+The biotechnology program gives the student a broad exposure to the applications used throughout the biotech industry.
 Specific biotechnology coursework includes bioethics, bioprocessing, cell culture, genetics, immunological techniques, laboratory techniques and experience, and recombinant DNA technology.
 With this background you will be trained to enter into a research laboratory or industrial production lab in almost any setting; pharmaceutical, research and development, chemical manufacturing, and environmental testing/monitoring, to name a few.

 The life science industry has grown 23.5% from 2001-2010 in North Carolina!